Meditation doesn’t require equipment—but the right tools can accelerate transformation.

 Is Meditation Beneficial?

-I assume you already know it is, but just in case …
+I assume you already know meditation is worthwhile if you’re searching for tools, but just in case …

 Research shows that meditation can help: